M.A.

 Dark Chocolate Alchemy

 Dark chocolate plus superfoods.
 Acai, pomegranate, goji.
-The flavor profile feels unique and premium.
+The flavor profile feels unique and premium (Fortune Business Insights, 2025) (Confectionery News, 2026).

 03